 How long will it take for me to be approved?

 After you submit an online application, you’ll find out about its status almost immediately as long as the information you submitted can be verified against your credit report.
 Chase will also send a letter with the application decision.

 How long will it take to get my Chase Sapphire Reserve®?

 Upon approval, your card will be sent by mail in five to seven business days, though many customers report receiving their cards expedited in two to three days.
 Your credit access line will be at least $10,000.

 I got the card.
 Now what?

 - Keep track of your spending.
 Register with Chase Online to monitor your account activity 24/7.

 - Watch out for penalties.
 If your payments are late or your checks returned, you’ll pay up to $37.
 If your payments are late, you’ll pay a fee of $37.

 - Contact customer service.
-Get round-the-clock access to the Chase Worldwide Service Team.
+Get round-the-clock access to the Chase customer service team.
 Contact Chase at 1-800-432-3117, on Twitter @ChaseSupport or log in to your account to send a secure email.

-The Chase Sapphire Reserve Credit Card is a good fit for people who seek exclusive privileges when traveling.
+The Chase Sapphire Reserve® Credit Card is a good fit for people who seek exclusive privileges when traveling.
 With enough travel, you can offset the high $450 annual fee.
 Be sure to compare your options before you settle with any one credit card.
 You may be able to find a card that better fits your on-the-go lifestyle.